apache/beam/website/www/site/content/en/blog/go-sdk-release.md

 ### Known Issues

 #### Batteries not included.
-* Current native transforms are undertested.
+* Current native transforms are undertested
-* IOs may not be written to scale.
+* IOs may not be written to scale
-* Go Direct Runner is incomplete and is not portable, prefer using the Python Portable runner, or Flink.
+* Go Direct Runner is incomplete and is not portable, prefer using the Python Portable runner, or Flink
   * Doesn't support side input windowing.
 [BEAM-13075](https://issues.apache.org/jira/browse/BEAM-13075)
   * Doesn't serialize data, making it unlikely to catch coder issues [BEAM-6372](https://issues.apache.org/jira/browse/BEAM-6372)
   * Can use other general improvements, and become portable [BEAM-11076](https://issues.apache.org/jira/browse/BEAM-11076)
-* Current Trigger API is under iteration and subject to change [BEAM-3304](https://issues.apache.org/jira/browse/BEAM-3304).
+* Current Trigger API is under iteration and subject to change [BEAM-3304](https://issues.apache.org/jira/browse/BEAM-3304)
-  * API has a possible breaking change between 2.33.0 and 2.34.0, and may change again.
+  * API has a possible breaking change between 2.33.0 and 2.34.0, and may change again
-* Support of the SDK on services, like Google Cloud Dataflow, remains at the service owner's discretion.
+* Support of the SDK on services, like Google Cloud Dataflow, remains at the service owner's discretion
 * Need something?
   * File a ticket in the [Beam JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20BEAM%20AND%20component%20%3D%20sdk-go) and,
   * Email the [dev@beam.apache.org](mailto:dev@beam.apache.org?subject=%5BGo%20SDK%20Feature%5D) list!